Updated April 22, 2021

 - Outdoor recreational facilities: Allow outdoor operation only for the purpose of facilitating physically distanced personal health and wellness through outdoor exercise, without any food, drink or alcohol sales.

-- Restaurants: Outdoor dining with modifications and takeout are allowed.
+- Restaurants: Open indoors at 50% capacity or 200 people, whichever is fewer.
+Outdoor dining and takeout are allowed.

 Tahoe South Visitors Center